HEnquist/camilladsp/backend_coreaudio.md

 Just download the binary and run it in a terminal.
 It will list all devices with the names.

 ### Sample format
-Currently, the sample format should always be set to 32-bit float, `FLOAT32LE`.
-This is the format that CoreAudio uses internally.
+There is no option to select the sample format.
+CoreAudio uses 32-bit floats internally, and this is the format that CamillaDSP uses when transferring samples to and from CoreAudio.
 The sample format used by the actual DAC is the one that has been configured in "Audio MIDI Setup".
 Use "Audio MIDI Setup" to select a combination of sample rate and format, for example "2 ch 24-bit Integer 44.1 kHz".
 CamillaDSP will switch the sample rate, and leave the sample format unchanged.